PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 `pip install --upgrade --no-cache-dir PySimpleGUI`

-On some versions of Linux you will need to first install pip.
+On some versions of Linux, you will need to first install pip.
 Need the Chicken before you can get the Egg (get it...
 Egg?)

 `sudo apt install python3-pip`

 `tkinter` is a requirement for PySimpleGUI (the only requirement).
-Some OS variants, such as Ubuntu, do not some with `tkinter` already installed.
+Some OS variants, such as Ubuntu, do not come with `tkinter` already installed.
 If you get an error similar to:

 `ImportError: No module named tkinter`